Extras For Ceremonies

 The Wine Ceremony can be divided into two parts.
 The presenting of the two

-individual carafes filled with red and white wine to be placed on the table near the
+individual carafes filled with red and white wine to be placed on the table near

-wines before drinking them.
+combining the wines before drinking them.

 Part One can take place during the Wedding Processional with one of the